 Now the ugly mirror is gone and so is the hole in the wall.
 The open shelving looks awesome, especially when accessorized.

-If you are trying to hide any personal items from guests and you don’t want to put them in the drawers of your vanity, this may not be the route for you, but if you are trying to spice up your bathroom and make it look a lot more modern, try converting an old medicine cabinet into open shelving!
+If you are trying to hide any personal items from guests and you don’t want to put them in the drawers of your vanity, this may not be the route for you.
+But, if you are trying to spice up your bathroom and make it look a lot more modern, that’s how to turn an old medicine cabinet into open shelving!